AnirudhG07/ntfyme/README.md

 For local notification, the code will automatically detect your OS and based on that, will select `[local_{os}]` key.
 Currently only Sppecial configurations for MacOS is present.
 You will have to change `enabled` to `on/off` to `enable/disable` local notification.
 PLEASE DO NOT change other OS's configurations for no reason.

+## Contribute

+You are very welcome to contribute to this project.
+If you find bugs, or more API's for notifications, some more features, etc. feel free to create an issue, discuss and then make a PR.
+To make `ntfyme` better and used throughout the world, please star and share this repo to everyone!